-Kevin Morris received a Fulbright Scholarship to serve as an English Teaching Assistant (ETA) in Macedonia in the 2017-2018 academic year.
+Kevin Morris, History and Economics, received a Fulbright Scholarship to serve as an English Teaching Assistant (ETA) in Macedonia in the 2017-2018 academic year.
 As an ETA, Morris will be teaching English and American culture to Macedonian students.
-While at Georgia College, Morris completed internships with the U.S. Department of Commerce in Croatia as well as with the U.S. State Department in Macedonia.
+While at GCSU, Morris completed internships with the U.S. Department of Commerce in Croatia as well as with the U.S. State Department in Macedonia.

 Audrey Waits, a 2017 graduate with an MS in Biology, received a Fulbright Scholarship to conduct biology research in with faculty from the University of Oulu in Finland in the 2017-2018 school year.
 Waits’ research seeks to explore the relationship between temperature and pathogenic bacterial populations found in reindeer herds.